marhoy/restapi-template/README.md

 # Deploy to Azure
 - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your OS
 - Authenticate: ```az login```
-- Create the WebApp, using Python-3.6 and an already existing resource group and service plan.
+- Create the WebApp, using Python-3.6 and an already existing "Resource Group" and "App Service Plan".
 The `appname` needs to be _globally_ unique, so add some random characters:
 ```bash
 az webapp create --name <appname> --runtime "PYTHON|3.6" --resource-group aic-webapp-testing --plan WebAppTestingPlan
 ```